ipfs/js-ipfs/README.md

 Loading this module in a browser (using a `<script>` tag) makes the `Ipfs` object available in the global namespace.

-The last published version of the package becomes available on [npmcdn](https://npmcdn.com/) and thus you may use it as the source:
+The last published version of the package become [available for download](https://npmcdn.com/ipfs/dist/) from [npmcdn](https://npmcdn.com/) and thus you may use it as the source:

 * loading the minified version